 At age 50 systolic pressure is far more important than the level of diastolic blood pressure in predicting the risk of coronary heart disease.
 Left ventricular hypertrophy, congestive heart failure, renal failure, and mortality in people with hypertension.

-At age 60 years, however, as vascular compliance is reduced, increasing systolic blood pressure and a lower diastolic blood pressure increase cardiovascular risk.
+At age 60 years, however, as vascular compliance is reduced, increasing systolic blood pressure and lower diastolic blood pressure increase cardiovascular risk.

 Age-related physiological changes explain the frequent development of isolated systolic hypertension in older people.
 Younger people have a highly distensible aorta, which expands during systole and minimizes any subsequent rise in vital signs.